renedominik/smoothT/README.txt

 - select atoms used for RMSD calculation by chains and types
 - smoothT can use either a list of identical molecules, or one can provide alignments to define atom positions to be used

+TODOs:
+- switch energies/barriers/sums of first & last node off? (same for all paths)